 In the excerpt from Boyle's report (above) the spot explored by Boyle and Stroh is described as being located a little west of Berlin and south of the Waterloo general hospital in 1894-1895.
 In Joe Mancini's Remembering Our Underlying Aboriginal Heritage reference is made to the settlement being near a small trout stream and near our present day Glasgow Ave and Gage St. Mancini also refers to the historical research of rych mills who brought to light the 1894 Archaeological Report by David Boyle. mills published his research in Victoria Park: 100 Years of a Park and its People.

 South Footpath Option (dark blue on map below) - Cross Gage Ave and remain on the paved Iron Horse Trail for only a few metres.
 You will see the footpath amongst the weeds on the left.
-As you proceed on this footpath you will move away from the Iron Horse Trail staying closer to Schneider Creek (see maps below).
+As you proceed on this footpath you will move away from the Iron Horse Trail staying closer to Westmount Creek (Schneider Creek) - see maps below.
 Remain on the path to Cherry Street.

-North Footpath Option (green on map below) - Cross Gage Ave and turn left along Gage Ave for about 30 m (passing over Schneider Creek).
-[Caution: Watch for cars, etc.!]
-Veer right off Gage Ave into Raddatz Park and follow the creek through the park.
+North Footpath Option (green on map below) - Cross Gage Ave and turn left across the bridge passing over Westmount Creek (Schneider Creek).
+Follow the paved route Gage Ave into Raddatz Park (this is now a paved path) and follow the creek through the park.
 Eventually you will come to the end of Waverly Road.
-Continue on the path past the dead end of Waverly Road with the creek on your right (if heading southward).
+Leave the paved path and continue on the path past the dead end of Waverly Road with the creek on your right (if heading southward).
 Eventually you will arrive at Cherry Street.

 Maps - Two maps appear below and show the two pathways that can be walked as a loop in association with the Iron Horse Trail.
 At the bottom of the page are two GPS files you may wish to download.